BenShackell/SGD213_Task-2-Wiki/Proposal/index.md

 ### Description
-[//]: # (This is the elevator pitch, sell the idea) Players will play as a small kid who is secretly an alien.
+[//]: # (This is the elevator pitch, sell the idea) Players will enjoy the fast passed visuals and nostalgia of a 2d side scrolling game called Kenny the Kid.
-They will need to complete lots of platform puzzles and defeat enemies by throwing daggers at them along their journey.
+The main character is a small kid.
+They will be running, jumping and will need to defeat enemies by throwing fire balls at them along their journey.
-The main goal is to explore the levels and make it back to space.
-The goal of each level is to collet the missing spaceship parts.
+The main goal is to get the key after defeating the boss enemy.
+Players will explore the levels, defeat enemies, try to stay alive.

 ### Begin Date
 18/04/2024